its-a-setup/active_dev/README.md

 11. Create .env file in dags/ and edit it to include your data
 12. Open [airflow webserver](http://localhost:8080/home) in your browser and log in with (login: airflow, password: airflow)
 13. Run "mimic_activity_dag"

+## Quickstart for Google Cloud Composer (managed Airflow)
+1. Set up the account in GCP
+2. Create a Composer instance
+3. Add "create_activity_dat_composer.py" to the DAG folder
+4. Add variables from the .env file to Airflow's variables list
+5. Run "mimic_activity_dag_composer"

 Congrats, now your GitHub will stay active forever!